epfl-ada/ada-2023-project-adapowerup2023/README.md

 #### 3.1.
 Obtaining a vector for each beer style

 #### 3.2.
 Mapping the Styles to the Mood Board
+Based on the mood vector of each beer style, we will map the styles to the mood board to label every beer style with a most representative mood.
+(Create a mood board with corresponding beer styles labels on the map)

 ### 4. Methods for the Results Section